An MFRW Author Post – and check out the other blogs on the hop!

 All of this is true.
 I am proud of these things and I feel no compunction saying so.
 But my biggest accomplishment, in this challenging, ever-changing, continually frustrating career is that I’m still doing it.

-Recently, I got notice that another independent press I’m aligned with is shutting down.
+Last year, one of my presses shut down.
+It was not the first.
 I have already experienced one press shut down and another press change management – both effectively pulling the rug out from under authors, artists and editors, and to have yet another publisher do the same is more than disheartening.
 It is one of the largest downs in a career fraught with victories and failures, acceptances and rejections, happy days and frustrating ones.

 Some days, it seems like it’d be a hell of a lot easier just to quit.
 But, of course, it wouldn’t.
 This isn’t a hobby, but a passion, a drive, a calling that doesn’t let go when times get tough – even though sometimes I wish it would.